Eat food. Not too much. Mostly Plants.

 Shopping this way is good for everyone; the fruit & veg isn’t plastic wrapped like the supermarket’s and I know that the person who buys the fruit at the wholesale market has actually tasted it and had a conversation with the grower.
 I can do almost my entire shop here waste-free, save for the odd milk carton or yoghurt tub, and it’s cheaper overall when you consider that I’m not buying much packaged food and instead making most meals from scratch.
 A quick stop to the butcher and the bakery next door and I’m done.

 Starting the habit of visiting Bob each week and dropping into the bulk whole foods store to stock up every month is the core reason I think we’re so healthy as a family.

 By shopping locally and avoiding the supermarkets it means we eat more simply, consume much less processed food, and even save money – even though we’re eating better quality food and supporting local businesses.

-Here’s a general list of what I buy during the summer months (in the winter there tends to be more root vegetables for roasts and stewing meats, but the crux of it is largely the same).
+Here’s a general list of what we buy during the summer months (in the winter there tends to be more root vegetables for roasts and stewing meats, but the crux of it is largely the same).

 + Green grocer.
 Bananas, apples, passion fruits, berries, mangoes, watermelon, oranges, pineapple, peaches, apricots, melon, cucumbers, tomatoes, cherry tomatoes, lettuce, spinach, rocket, avocados, carrots, celery, red capsicum, broccoli, zucchini, aubergine, dates, salmon/tuna, eggs, milk, butter, yoghurt, fetta, parmesan and a small cheese block.

 + Baker.
-A small loaf of grainy bread, plus maybe the odd hot cross bun or croissant popped into the bread bag for a treat when I get home.
+A small loaf of grainy bread, plus maybe the odd hot cross bun or croissant popped into the bread bag for a treat when we get home.